MichaelCurrin/learn-to-code/en/topics/scripting_languages/JavaScript/node_packages.md

 ### NPM CI

-NPM has a `ci` command, which is used in Github Actions.
+NPM has a `ci` command, which is used in GitHub Actions.

 - [npm-ci](https://docs.npmjs.com/cli/ci.html)
     > Install a project with a clean slate

-Example steps from the Github Actions sample workflow:
+Example steps from the GitHub Actions sample workflow:

 ```yaml
     steps: